Fryuni/blog/src/content/docs/deep-dive/Astro View Transitions/index.md

 - What happens when the browser doesn't support the View Transitions API?
   - And how does Astro provide a consistent API for both cases?
 - What can be done while handling each lifecycle event of a transition?
-- How do third-party injetions in your page are affected by transitions?
+- How do transitions affect scripts injected in your page by third-parties?
 - How to persist an element transition to a page without that element?

 While the focus of this series is on the details and inner workings of Astro's View